 Fever in Children

-Fever is an increase in the body's temperature beyond a certain threshold.
-A child has a fever when their rectal temperature, taken at rest, is 38.0°C or higher.
-Viral and bacterial infections, gastrointestinal problems and immunizations are the most common causes of fever in children.
-A high fever is not reflective of the severity of an illness.
-The child's behaviour is usually a better indication of how sick they are.
-A high fever may break out in a child who has a mild infection, while a child with a very serious infection may not have any fever at all.
+A child has a fever when the rectal temperature is 38.0°C or higher.
+Infections, gastrointestinal problems and immunizations are the most common causes of fever in children.
+High fever is not reflective of the severity of an illness.
+A child's behaviour is usually a better indication of how sick they are.

 Taking a child's temperature